jeffdoolittle/agilification/index.md

 ---
 {% include JB/setup %}

-## Welcome!

-This site is all about being agile.
-Not "doing" a process called "Agile," but actually developing and operating in an agile manner.
+This site is all about *being* agile.
+Not "doing" a process called "Agile," but actually developing software and designing systems that operate in an agile manner.

 Agile is an adjective, not a noun.